60dimension/IELTS-Vocabularies/Vocabulary02.md

 He closely guarded her identity.

-Today is President`s Day, a federal holiday.
+Today is President's Day, a federal holiday.

 A Mafia museum was inaugurated in Corleone.

-Make sure that good behavior is rewarded.
+Make sure that good behaviour is rewarded.

 They are in New Hampshire and comment on ice hockey.